Skip to Content

 How old do I have to be to lifeguard?

 To be a certified lifeguard or swim instructor you must be 15 years of age but you could start your training as young as 12 years.
-You cannot, however, work until the age of 16.
+The City of Orillia starts hiring Assistant Lifeguard/Instructors at 14 years.

 Where do these courses take place?